Upgrade Business Internet in Canada: A Comprehensive Guide

 How SD-WAN Works

-Instead of choosing between cable and fiber, you use both.
+Instead of choosing between cable and fibre, you use both.
 An SD-WAN box sits between your network and your internet connections, constantly monitoring performance and routing traffic through the best available path.

-• Video call starting?
-Route it through your low-latency fiber connection
+- Video call starting?
+Route it through your low-latency fibre connection

 SD-WAN for Small Business: Practical Example